SpotlightKid/micropython-stm-lib/midi/README.md

 The constructor expects an instance of a serial device class as the first positional argument.
 Actually the only requirement for the passed object is that it has a `write` method, which accepts one argument of type `bytes`.
-This could be an instance of `pyb.UART` for serial devices or `pyb.USB_VCP` when using the USB virtual comm port.
-If a serial device is used, which is connected to a MIDI output circuit, its baud rate should be set to 31250.
+A `TypeError` is raised otherwise.
+The given object could be an instance of `pyb.UART` for serial devices or `pyb.USB_VCP` when using the USB virtual comm port.
+If a serial device is used, which is connected to a MIDI output circuit, the baud rate should be set to 31250.

 You can also optionally pass a MIDI channel number as a second parameter to the constructor.
-This can be retrieved and sets via the `channel` property of the instance and is used as the default channel for channel messages send via this instance.
-It must be an integer between 1 and 16.
+This can be retrieved and set via the `channel` property of the instance and is used as the default channel for channel messages send via this instance.
+It must be an integer between 1 and 16 and a `ValueError` is raised when the given channel is out of range or you try to set the `channel` property to an invalid value.

 ### Sending MIDI Messages

-The generic method to send a MIDI message is `send` and takes the message to send as a single argument, which should be an iterable yielding integers, e.g. a `tuple` or `list` of integers, a `bytes` or `bytearray` instance or similar:
+The generic method to send a MIDI message is `send` and it takes the message to send as a single argument, which must be an iterable yielding integers, e.g. a `tuple` or `list` of integers, a `bytes` or `bytearray` instance or similar:

     # send a Note On message on channel 10 for note 36, velocity 100